PranavSriram18/genai_foundations/docs/series/sparse_layer.md

 For a given token, pick the experts that capture the most energy in their reads.
 More precisely, pick the top‑$k$ experts by $\lVert V_i^\top x\rVert_2^2$.

-Instead of a separate router network, we directly select experts based on their relevance to the input, as measured by the size of their read, which is the alignment between their subspace and the input vector.
+Instead of a separate router network, we can directly select experts based on their relevance to the input, as measured by the size of their read, which is the alignment between their read subspace and the input vector.

-This is related to the intuition behind **k-means** and classical competitive learning:
+This is related to the intuition behind several classical algorithms, including k-means, PCA, and competitive learning:

-* In the $b = 1$ limit, each expert reduces to a single direction (a centroid).
+* In the $b = 1$ limit, each expert's read matrix reduces to a single vector $v_i$.
+* In Principal Components Analysis, we judge each principal
 * In k-means, centroids compete for ownership of a data point, and each centroid moves to better represent the points it wins.
 * Here, each expert is a low dimensional subspace rather than a single vector, and experts compete to capture energy from points in different regions of the manifold.

-### 2.3 Geometry of reads: incoherence and compressed sensing
+### 3.3 Geometry of reads: incoherence and compressed sensing

 For the energy-capture competition setup to work, we need to address a couple natural failure modes.

-First, each expert can increase \(\lVert V_i^\top x\rVert_2\) by simply scaling its weights.
-We can fix this by constraining (or regularizing) the columns of \(V\) to have controlled norm.
+First, each expert can increase $\lVert V_i^\top x\rVert_2$ by simply scaling its weights.
+We can fix this by constraining (or regularizing) the columns of $V$ to have controlled norm.

 A slightly more subtle point is that experts can “cheat” by all pointing in the same high variance directions.

-* Within an expert: each column of \(V_i\) can try to align with the top principal component of the data.
+* Within an expert: each column of $V_i$ can try to align with the top principal component of the data.
-* Across experts: different \(V_i\) can duplicate each other.
+* Across experts: different $V_i$ can duplicate each other.

-That would maximize \(\lVert V_i^\top x\rVert_2^2\) for many tokens, but it defeats the point: you end up with many copies of the same expert, not a diverse dictionary.
+That would maximize $\lVert V_i^\top x\rVert_2^2$ for many tokens, but it defeats the point: you end up with many copies of the same expert, not a diverse dictionary.

-With energy activated scoring, it's important to be wary of these two ways that our gradient optimization can numerically hack to signal we are trying to competitively train.
-The same way that L2 encourages weights to not cheat on the train set by overfitting, competitive learning needs a similar regularization.
+The considerations here are quite similar to those in Principal Components Analysis: in order for each subsequent principal component to meaningfully capture new information, each component is constrained to be orthogonal to previous ones, and unit norm.
+In our setting, perfect orthogonality among the columns of $V$ is not possible, since $V$ has more columns than dimensions.
+However,

-## 3. How existing work fits into the sparse coding / competition lens
+## 4. How existing work fits into the sparse coding / competition lens

 A lot of recent MoE work touches pieces of this story: